measurement-kit/measurement-kit/include/measurement_kit/README.md

 ```

 The only mandatory key is `name`, which identifies the task.
 All the other
 keys are optional.
-Above we have shown the most commonly used options, that
+Above we have shown the most commonly used `options`, that
 are described in greater detail below.
 The value we included for options
+is their default value (_however_, the value of non-`options` settings _is not_
-is their default value.
-The following keys are available:
+the default value, rather is a meaningful example).
+The following keys
+are available:

 - `"annotations"`: an optional JSON object containing key, value string
   mappings that are copied verbatim in the measurement result file;